confianceai/renault-welding-use-case/documentation/index.md

 Each dataset has a metadata folder containing a single parquet file named ```meta_ds.parquet``` containing all metainformations of all sample present in the dataset

-Thus,  datasets storage has the following structure
+Thus, the datasets storage has the following structure.
 ```
 .
 ├── datasets_list.yml